sazzad7299/sazzad7299/README.md

-# Md Sazzadur Rahman - Full Stack Web Developer
+# Md Sazzadur Rahman - Software Engineer

 Welcome to my GitHub profile!
 I'm a passionate Software Engineer who focuses on creating modern and responsive web applications.
 This repository serves as my portfolio, showcasing some of my recent projects.